andrzejressel/pulumi-wasm/docs/Internal/Output.md

 ### RegisterResource

 Output that will eventually be sent to Pulumi as register resource instruction.
-This is internal to pulumi-wasm and is not exposed to user
+This is internal to pulumi-gestalt and is not exposed to user

 ### ExtractField